BlueHarrier/IsleMetaverse/Tree/README.md

 ### Unbound users

 In the other hand, if a user doesn't have an avatar, what happens?
 Avatars are the interface with the ecosystem, so a user simply cannot exist without an avatar.
-In that case, the runner must request the server to give them an avatar.
+In that case, the gateway must request the server to give them an avatar.
 This avatar can be a default one, or even a random one, but it must be an avatar.
 In the meantime, the user can chill out in the void, or something.

 ## Artifacts